LixiangZhao98/PointCloud-Visualization-Tool/README.md

 # Scripting
 - Add `RenderDataRunTime` script to an empty GameObject (you can name it whatever you like, here we call it "scriptObj").
 Assign the `particleMat` and `Vis center` in the public field.
-The visualization will always follow the `Vis center` when start.
+The visualization will always follow the `Vis center` when start the game.
-- Create a new script and add it to GamoObject "scriptObj".
-And we can write the C# code in it.
-The following are some examples to visualize the point cloud data.
+- Create a new script and add it to "scriptObj".
+And we can write the C# code in this script.
+The following are some examples to read and visualize the point cloud data.
 ### Load data from binary files and visualize
 To load data from binary files, we can simply call `DataMemory.LoadDataByByte(fileName)`.
 An example is as follows:
 ```c#